Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Results and Discussions

 \section{Results and Discussions}

 Here, we demonstrate the effectiveness of the Discrete Diffusion Schr\"odinger Bridge Matching (DDSBM) framework on graph transformation tasks.
 Specifically, we apply DDSBM to a chemical domain, where the graph transformation task is nontrivial due to additional constraints imposed by molecular graphs and their associated properties.
 We conducted experiments on two different molecule datasets: ZINC250K \citep{kusner2017ZINC250K} and Polymer \citep{StJohn2019}.
 Throughout this section, we first elaborate on the common experimental setups and metrics for evaluation.
-The second and third sections provide a detailed analysis of ZINC250K and Polymer experiments. \ifthenelse{\boolean{isICLR}}{ Finally, we empirically show utilizing an initial coupling based on the Tanimoto similarity \citep{willett1998chemical}, the widely-used metric for assessing chemical similarity, is effective for training DDSBM. }{ }
+The second and third sections provide a detailed analysis of ZINC250K and Polymer experiments.

+Also, we discuss ablation studies for graph matching algorithms and the initial data coupling method to analyze their effects on the overall performance of DDSBM and the convergence of the Iterative Markovian Fitting (IMF) iteration (see \cref{appendix.d.ablation studies}).
+Furthermore, for readers who might be interested in the performance of DDSBM on unconditional graph generation tasks, i.e. synthetic graph data such as Community-20, Planar, or the small molecule graph dataset, QM9, we present the DDSBM results for them in \cref{appendix.d.unconditional graph generation}.